This document describes in general terms what Didi is intended

 3. Rival Packages

-Compared to these systems, Didi's is relatively primitive, but it is
+Compared to these systems, Didi is relatively primitive, but it is

-good for its niche, namely the analysis of phenomena of dialog.
+good for its niche, namely the analysis of dialog phenomena.

 4. Authors